 Treatment of Prepaid Expenses in Final Accounts (or) Financial Statements

-1. Prepaid portion of the expense (unexpired) is reduced from the total expense in the profit & loss account.
+1. The prepaid portion of the expense (unexpired) is reduced from the total expense in the profit & loss account.

 2. The prepaid expense is shown on the assets side of the balance sheet under the head “Current Assets”.